NietuzinkowyKrzysztof/Portfolio/README.md

 # Portfolio
-My portfolio
-I will start it soon
+My portfolio, I will continue it soon